antoinevalentinHA/ha-termux-tools/README.md

 Extracts a Home Assistant backup `.tar` from your `Download/` folder and places the configuration files at `/storage/emulated/0/HA/data/` on your device.

+This creates a **local mirror of your HA configuration** on the phone.

 > ⚠️ This script does **not** interact with a running Home Assistant instance.
-It creates a local copy of your config on the phone — typically used as a prerequisite for `ha_find_contexte`.
+> It only extracts configuration files from a backup archive.

 **How it works:**
 - Detects the most recent `.tar` backup in `/storage/emulated/0/Download/`
-- Validates the file is a genuine HA backup (checks for `homeassistant` inside)
+- Validates the file is a genuine HA backup
 - Extracts both archive levels (tar-in-tar)
-- Asks for **explicit confirmation** before touching any existing local data
+- Requests **explicit confirmation** before replacing local files
-- Renames the old `data/` to `data__before_restore__<timestamp>` instead of deleting it
+- Renames the previous `data/` folder instead of deleting it
 - Cleans up temporary files

-**Safety:**
+**Safety features:**
-- ✅ Cancellable at every step via dialog
+- ✅ Fully cancellable via Android dialog
-- ✅ Previous local `data/` is kept, not deleted — easy to roll back
+- ✅ Previous local `data/` folder preserved with timestamp
-- ✅ Validates the extracted folder is non-empty before proceeding
+- ✅ Validation that extracted data exists and is non-empty

 ---